-Fourth Hour:

-Each student will meet with the instructor, individually and by appointment, to plan the student's term project.
+Fourth Hour: Each student will meet with the instructor, individually and by appointment, to plan the student's term project.
+This meeting will be worth 5% of the grade for this course.

 Materials needed for class:

 - pencil

 - eraser

 - a few coloured pencils

 - 12"/30 cm ruler

 - calculator